NSW MP pleads not guilty to rape and indecent assaults

-NSW MP and former state Liberal minister Gareth Ward has pleaded not guilty to sexual offending against a teenage boy and a man.
+NSW MP and former state Liberal minister Gareth Ward has appeared in court to plead not guilty to sexual offending against a teenage boy and a man.

+Ward, now an independent, was arraigned at Nowra District Court on Tuesday while counting in his south coast seat of Kiama showed he continued to extend his lead.

 Police allege Ward indecently assaulted a 17-year-old boy at Meroo Meadow on NSW’s south coast in February 2013 and raping a 27-year-old man in Sydney in September 2015.